NDLANO/network/README.md

 # NETWORK
-Library that provides common network functionality to ndla components.
+Library that provides common network functionality to NDLA components.

 # Building and distribution